Coffee water recipe inputs

 FAQ:

-That status appears when the diluted base remains more than 1 ppm above Target GH or Target KH.
-The calculation will not enter a negative salt dose.
-Use more RO/distilled water, change source water, or choose a target that matches the source better.
+That status appears when the diluted base or source-only path remains more than 1 ppm above the target GH or KH.
+Use more RO/distilled water, pick a lower-mineral source, or choose a higher target if that is intentional.

 Glossary: